 Income Tax (ISR – Impuesto Sobre la Renta)

-Income tax (ISR) is the tax levied on net profits for the fiscal year ending and is payable in the first four months of the following year.
+Income tax is the tax levied on net profits for the fiscal year ending and is paid in the first four months of the following year.

 The annual income tax rate is 25% for income under $150,000.00 and 30% for income of $150,000.01 or more.
-In addition, a monthly declaration of payment on account and withholding tax is made, in which 1.75% of the monthly income is paid as an advance payment of the annual income tax.
+In addition, a monthly payment declaration is filed for the Account and Withholding Tax, in which 1.75% of monthly income is paid as an advance payment on the Annual Income Tax.

 Value Added Tax (IVA – Impuesto al Valor Agregado)